Often, customers find insightful and support information in our blog which can be found here: KCC Scientific Blog

 Because BOTH voltage and frequency matter, proper travel conversion means BOTH frequency and voltage must be considered.
 In the past, it was so complex and expensive to do frequency conversion that no affordable means existed to do both.
 So, travel conversion was done with ONLY voltage conversion devices (often called transformers), resulting in problems.

-Many budget travel power converters have no (or counterfeit) safety certifications.
+Many budget power converters have no (or counterfeit) safety certifications.
 This is important!
 You should NEVER plug anything into the wall that is not certified by multiple testing agencies such as UL and CE.

 At KCC Scientific, each expertly designed frequency converter we offer includes the following: